-AN: Hey y'all!
-MDP here again :D I've been rather out of action due to school over here in the UK, but hoping to crank out some pages over the winter vacation.
-This was one of the short oneshots / fragments I wrote before I left for school, and which I had just rediscovered a few days ago while going through my files.
+AN 1 (Dec 2013): Hey y'all!
+MDP here again :D I've been rather out of action due to school over here in the UK, but hoping to crank out some pages over winter vacation.
+This was one of the oneshots / fragments I wrote before I left for school, and which I rediscovered a few days ago while going through my files.
 Hope you enjoy!

 The first day of school.
 Lovely.
 It's not that I hated school per se, but once you started packing your diplomas into filing cabinets rather than hanging them on your wall, the value and overall excitement that school afforded became rather diminished in outlook.

 Especially when this was the first day of school for junior year at Forks High.

 This was our first, and hopefully last, round in the sleepy little town of Forks.
 Rose and I hated it after just a month here last September, but the boys loved it.
 Jasper loved the peace and quiet, and Emmett... well, he just liked any opportunity of wrestling with grizzlies.
 He would have preferred living in northern British Columbia or Alaska a bit more, but the dearth of skyscrapers and shopping malls in even the remote vicinity was a downright horrifying prospect to Rose and I. So we vetoed them, and compromised on Forks, which was close enough to the Olympic Mountains and wilderness areas to satisfy Emmett, remote enough to please Jasper, and close enough, relatively speaking, to Seattle and Vancouver for me and Rose.

 There was an unspoken reason that none of us would mention: it was as far away as possible from where we spent our last few happy years with Carlisle and Esme.

 "Bells!
 Get your sparkly vampire ass down here now!"
 Emmett called from downstairs.